 The Galway International Arts Festival co-production with Northlight Theatre of Christian O’Reilly’s Chapatti, starring John Mahoney and Penny Slusher, premiered in Chicago in March 2014 and played in Galway during Festival 2014.

 Galway International Arts Festival’s discussion platform First Thought Talks is a thought leadership platform focused on creativity that puts a spotlight on issues of the day and showcases thought-provoking discussion with both Irish and international thought leaders from a range of arts and non-arts disciplines on forward-thinking ideas and creative best practices.

 First Thought Talks takes place each year as part of the festival, with a number live-streamed on the GIAF Facebook page.
 Increasingly, they are also held as stand-alone events outside the festival.
 The platform is a forum for discussion on creativity across a range of fields and disciplines, with the aim of engaging, informing and inspiring creative discourse.

-Since its introduction in 2012, the programme has developed significantly, with 17 events with 40 panelists, including the writer Colm Tóibín, RTÉ’s Caitriona Perry, Psychologist Maureen Gaffney and Syrian Architect Marwa Al-Sabouni, discussing the single theme of 'power' at Galway International Arts Festival 2017.
-Galway International Arts Festival has also staged two international First Thought Talks - with Galway adventurer and solo transatlantic rower, Gavan Hennigan and the playwright Enda Walsh.
+Since its introduction in 2012, the programme has developed significantly, featuring many high-profile events and panellists, including President of Ireland Michael D. Higgins, writer Colm Tóibín, former President of Ireland and UN High Commissioner for Human Rights Mary Robinson, RTÉ’s Caitriona Perry, psychologist Maureen Gaffney and Syrian Architect Marwa Al-Sabouni, discussing themes of power, borders and more.
+Galway International Arts Festival has also staged three international First Thought Talks - with Galway adventurer and solo transatlantic rower, Gavan Hennigan, playwright Enda Walsh and artist John Gerrard.